-At Servier our medicines fit into 4 therapeutic areas: cardiovascular disease, oncology, neuropsychiatric disorders, as well as internal medicine diseases such as diabetes.
+At Servier our 47 medicines fit into 4 therapeutic areas: cardiovascular disease, oncology, neuropsychiatric disorders, and internal medicine-diseases such as diabetes.

 Our medicines are prescribed in over 140 countries worldwide.
 Because a drug may be marketed with different brand names in different countries, most often for legal and cultural reasons, we invite you to visit our subsidiary websites to find out what Servier products are available where you are.
 As the pages listing available products may be under construction, please visit our website regularly to get the most up-to-date information.

 An originator medicinal product, known in some languages by its Latin name, princeps, is a medicine made from an active ingredient that is being used for the first time.
-This active ingredient has been isolated or synthesised by a pharmaceutical company who then obtains a Marketing Authorization (MA) to sell this specific product.
+This active ingredient has been isolated or synthesized by a pharmaceutical company which then obtains a Marketing Authorization (MA) to sell this specific product.

 In essence, it is a patent-protected “original” medicine.